gasparka/thesis/docs/intro.rst

     - Integration of model based designs to unit process
     - Testing simplification, share unit-tests for model and hardware!
     - Bridge to VHDL people, build castle and bridge

+Biggest contribution is designed into the Pyha verification processes, Pyha designs are **debuggable**, fully structured( no dataflow nonsense) and provide functions to run all simulations.

+One big goal is to enable simple connection of Pyha blocks, so that for example GNURadio blocks could be mimiced.

+Lazy fixed point types, simplify conversion. automatic conversion ready design.

 Objective/goal
 --------------